JanHerca/urantiapedia/output/wikijs/en/article/Luz_y_Vida/Encuentro_de_Lectores_del_Libro_de_Urantia_9.md

 <figcaption><em>The whole group (or almost)</em></figcaption>
 </figure>

 > _Although the average mortal of Urantia cannot hope to attain the high perfection of character which Jesus of Nazareth acquired while sojourning in the flesh, it is altogether possible for every mortal believer to develop a strong and unified personality along the perfected lines of the Jesus personality.
 The unique feature of the Master’s personality was not so much its perfection as its symmetry, its exquisite and balanced unification.
-The most effective presentation of Jesus consists in following the example of the one who said, as he gestured toward the Master standing before his accusers, “Behold the man!”_ ([UB 100:7.1](/en/The_Urantia_Book/100#p7_1))
+The most effective presentation of Jesus consists in following the example of the one who said, as he gestured toward the Master standing before his accusers, “Behold the man!”_ (<a id="a174_623"></a>[UB 100:7.1](/en/The_Urantia_Book/100#p7_1))

 ## Impressions